 In the meantime, chop and cook the onions in a frying pan with a bit of oil, until they are transparent but not golden.
 Set aside.

-Mix the fromage frais with the cream, and season lightly with salt and pepper.
+Mix the fresh cheese with the cream, and season lightly with salt and pepper.

 After an hour’s resting, roll out the pastry.
 The pastry must be as thin as possible.
 Give it a rectangular shape.